rhtsid18-dev/shell-scripting-documentation/README.md

 - Now to make your hello.sh file executable, run the command `chmod +x hello.sh`
 - Now if you try to run the script using `./hello.sh` you will see that hello world is printed in the terminal

-## How to comments and variables work in bash shell scripts
+## How do comments and variables work in bash shell scripts

 - To write a comment in a bash shell script, just start the line with a `#` and anything you write post that in that line will be part of a comment.
 - For a comment the `#` does not have to start at the line.
 If you place it anywhere in the line, it will also work.